KDE/digikam-doc/setup_application/templates_settings.rst

 .. contents::

-The Metadata Templates Manager is meant to create and manage metadata templates which can be used in:
+The **Metadata Templates Manager** is meant to create and manage metadata templates which can be used in:

-    - The Information tab of the Captions view of the Right Sidebar
+    - The **Information** tab of the **Captions** view from the Right Sidebar.

-    - The On the Fly Operations (JPEG only) section of the Settings view of the Right Sidebar in the Import --> Cameras --> Cameras Window.
+    - The **On the Fly Operations (JPEG only)** section of the **Settings** view from the Right Sidebar in the :menuselection:`Import --> Cameras` Window.

+The goal of templates is to apply more than one metadata information at the same time to items.
+You can create many profiles corresponding to your workflow.

 The Rights Information
 ----------------------